Azure/hpcadvisor/docs/configfiles.md

 - `ppr`: percentage of processes per resource
 - `appinputs`: application inputs (e.g. matrix size and number of execution interactions for the matrix multiplication application)
+- `vpnrg` (optional): existing resource group that contains a vpn setup
+- `vpnvnet` (optional): existing vnet name for the vpn setup
+- `peervpn` (optional): boolean for peering with vpn resource group / vnet
+- `createjumpbox` (optional): boolean for creating a VM in the same resource group